simplonco/project-minichat/README.md

 });
 ```

-Firebase have a realtime update design, so you can remplace the `retreiveMessages` function by just an `updateConversation` function we will update the content of the conversation and will be call in the `ref.on` method, and of course `sendMessage` will use `ref.set`.
+Firebase has a realtime update design, so you can replace the `retreiveMessages` function with just an `updateConversation` function that will update the content of the conversation and will be called in the `ref.on` method, and of course `sendMessage` will use `ref.set`.

 ## Ressources